Faulkner County Courthouse

 The Faulkner County Courthouse is located at 801 Locust Street in Conway, the county seat of Faulkner County, Arkansas.
 It is a four-story masonry structure, built out of light-colored brick and concrete.
 It has an H shape, with symmetrical wings on either side of a center section.
 The center section has two-story round-arch windows, separated by pilasters, in the middle floors above the main entrance.
 The fourth floor is set back from the lower floors.
-Built in 1936 to a design by Wittenberg and Delony, it is an unusual combination of Colonial Revival and Art Deco architecture.
+Built in 1936 to a design by Wittenberg & Delony, it is an unusual combination of Colonial Revival and Art Deco architecture.

 The building was listed on the National Register of Historic Places in 1995.